Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Models and Methods

 \subsection{Relationship between localized spin operators and their mapping to Holstein-Primakoff bosons}

-To interpret in physically transparent way the relationship between localized spin operators and their mapping to HP bosons, we consider 1D chain of $N=7$ sites hosting spin-$\frac{5}{2}$ localized spins.
+For physically transparent understanding of the relationship between localized spin operators and their mapping to HP bosons, let us consider an example of 1D chain of $N=7$ sites hosting spin-$\frac{5}{2}$ localized spins.
 We use arrows of different length

-to denote the eigenstates of localized spin operator $\hat{S}^z_i$ [Eq.~\eqref{eq:sz_mat}] with $m=-5/2$, $-3/2$, $-1/2$, $1/2$, $3/2$, $5/2$, respectively, as illustrated in Figs.~\ref{fig:fig1}(a) and ~\ref{fig:fig}(c).
+to denote eigenvalues $S^z_i$ of localized spin operator $\hat{S}^z_i$ [Eq.~\eqref{eq:sz_mat}] with $m=-5/2$, $-3/2$, $-1/2$, $1/2$, $3/2$, $5/2$, respectively, as illustrated in Fig.~\ref{fig:fig1}(c).
 The ferromagnetic ground state of this system